AAA publishers failed the horror genre, but that's fine: it belongs to the indies now

 If you want to play interesting, exciting horror games that push the boundaries of the genre, you won't find them in the mainstream.
 Established series like Resident Evil aside, horror has never really been a big seller for AAA publishers.
 And now, in a time when these companies are more risk averse than ever, horror games have been all but abandoned.
 I mean, it's hard to make a service shooter or an icon-strewn open world in the horror genre.
 But here's the thing: it doesn't matter.
 Horror has outgrown the major publishers.
-It belongs to indie developers now—and in the creative wellspring that is the indie scene, horror games are more thrilling, provocative, and subversive than ever before.
+It belongs to indie developers now.
+And in the creative wellspring that is the indie scene, horror games are more thrilling, provocative, and subversive than ever before—and are being created by a much wider variety of people.

 Interactivity sets horror games apart from other mediums, and some of the best examples of the genre take advantage of the fact that you are intimately connected to them with a keyboard, mouse, or controller.
 Duskers by Misfits Attic is a game about piloting drones into derelict spaceships, with an ominous atmosphere straight out of a '70s sci-fi.
 But what makes it really special is how the action is viewed exclusively through a computer screen, like something you'd find on the bridge of the Nostromo.
 It's one of the scariest games I've ever played, even though all you see is a blueprint on a fuzzy CRT monitor.